-Sadly, we’ve yet to see anyone making marshmallow Easter eggs with either of these certifications.
-But happily, they’re pretty easy to make yourself: you don’t even need any special equipment, although a sugar thermometer and electric beater do help.
+Sadly, we’ve yet to see anyone making marshmallow Easter eggs with a reliable slave-free certification.
+But happily, they’re pretty easy to make yourself: you don’t even need any special equipment, although a sugar thermometer and a stand mixer do help.

-- Spread around 4kg flour out in trays so it’s 2-3cm deep.
+Spread around 4kg flour out in trays so it’s 2-3cm deep.
 Make 80 half-egg-shaped depressions in the flour, using either an actual egg or a spoon the size you’d like your eggs to be.
-This is your mould.
+This becomes your mould.

-- Make one batch of marshmallow (see below) and spoon into the flour depressions using two dessert spoons.
+Make one batch of marshmallow (see below) and spoon into the flour depressions using two dessert spoons.
 Leave at least 4 hours to fully set.
-If your household includes a cat that likes to jump on things, it’s best to cover the trays with baking trays at this point!
+If your household includes a cat that likes to jump on things, it’s best to cover the trays with something solid (like baking trays) at this point!

 - 1 drop yellow food colouring

 - 1/2 cup icing sugar (we use Countdown brand as its supply chain is independently audited to check for child labour, slavery and safe working conditions)

 - a little hot water, if necessary, to make a thick paste.

 Melt chocolate: if you want to use plain milk chocolate, your best option is Trade Aid milk chocolate or anything with Fairtrade certification, as these use slave-free sugar as well as cocoa.
 If that doesn’t work for you then look for Rainforest Alliance certified chocolate, where at least the cocoa is slave free.
 Whittakers milk chocolate or Countdown milk chocolate are both widely-available Rainforest Alliance certified options.
 You’ll need about 500g all up.

 Spread half-eggs flat-side down on a board and coat the curved side with chocolate using a knife.